 With a famous name that appeals to the Halloween in everyone, Sleepy Hollow is a great weekend getaway destination, and not only on October 31.
-As the birthplace of the Headless Horseman, and with neighboring Tarrytown being the birthplace of Legend of Sleepy Hollow author Washington Irving, the village goes all out for Halloween, with weekly festivals, hayrides, and parades.
+As the birthplace of the Headless Horseman, and with neighboring Tarrytown being the former home of Legend of Sleepy Hollow author Washington Irving, the village goes all out for Halloween, with weekly festivals, hayrides, and parades.
 The area also offers a plethora of multi-season attractions that travelers can enjoy all year round.

 Start your weekend early with a morning guided tour of historic Lyndhurst Castle, whose exterior was used for movies based on the classic vampire soap opera Dark Shadows.
 Tours depart on the hour from 10 am to experience this historic estate with a Gothic flair.

 An afternoon visit to Washington Irving’s Sunnyside estate allows you to tour the author’s riverside home and admire its unique architecture.
 You’ll hear about what led Irving to write his most famous short story and see works of art that it inspired.
-The historic games and Headless Horseman art activities are great for families.

-The Great Jack O’Lantern Blaze in nearby Croton-on-Hudson is a one-of-a-kind nighttime display of thousands of carved pumpkins shaped into themed sculptures and accompanied by original music and dramatic lighting effects.
+During the fall, the Great Jack O’Lantern Blaze in nearby Croton-on-Hudson is a one-of-a-kind nighttime display of thousands of carved pumpkins shaped into themed sculptures and accompanied by original music and dramatic lighting effects.
 Tickets routinely sell out during peak weekends, so make reservations early.

 Back in the daylight, the spectacular Rockefeller estate Kykuit has gardens, an underground art collection, and an assortment of classic automobiles and coaches.
-Most people visit to meander around the cemetery, which is incredibly picturesque with just the right amount of creepy.

 Rockefeller State Park offers seasonal activities including hiking, running, bird-watching, fishing (New York state fishing license required), picnicking, horseback-riding, carriage-driving, photography, painting, and geocaching (park permit required).